rovelstars/discord-list/README.md

 $ cp example.env .env && vim .env
 ```

+Edit `.env` file ^

 - start
 ```sh
 $ npm start
 ```

 ---
 This project is open source so we are transparent in our work and to prove we do not have bad intentions.
-If you're trying to run it, please only do so if you're testing or helping us.
-If your instance is public, make sure to let us know about your website in our support server.

 > Thank you for your time, love and support that make this project possible!